 The more making up your cola alternative can become a new ritual you enjoy, the easier it will be to quit soda for good.
 Try not to compare the taste with cola or any other soda, but more to appreciate this new, special and healthy drink.

 Ginseng too late in the day can be a little too energizing for some people.
-However taken before breakfast and lunch, these tinctures can help replace caffeine’s rush around energy with a more stable and balanced one.
+However taken before breakfast and lunch, it can help replace caffeine’s rush around energy with a more stable and balanced one.

-6. Like breakfast, lunch would ideally be based around a healthy protein source.
+Like breakfast, lunch would ideally be based around a healthy protein source.
 Organic chicken in a large, leafy green salad or sardines in a spicy tomato sauce with steamed veggies would be a good example.

 Once again, take your chromium, cinnamon and fish oil.
 If your multivitamin dosage instructions allow up to three capsules/tablets a day and you want as much support as possible, you could take another one of these with lunch.
-If it is twice a day, then breakfast and dinner would probably be better.
+If it is twice a day, then breakfast and dinner would be better.

-7. Continue to match your soda replacement with whenever you feel like a soda.
+Continue to match your soda replacement with whenever you feel like a soda.
 Take your time and enjoy making it and the sensation of drinking it.